Multipartite Entanglement in Crossing the Quantum Critical Point: Introduction

-Kibble-Zurek mechanism~(KZM) describes the universal dynamics of second-order phase transition.
-It is first proposed to understand the thermodynamic phase transition in cosmological physics~\cite{Kibble1976, Kibble1980} and is also introduced to quantum many-body physics~\cite{Zurek1985, Zurek1996, Laguna1997, Yates1998, Dziarmaga1999, Polkovnikov2005, Zurek2005, Damski2005, Dziarmaga2005, Cincio2007, Sen2008, Dziarmaga2010, Huang2020}.
 At the critical point, the correlation length and the relaxation time diverge, which is known as critical slowing down.
-Thus, for slow quench dynamics crossing a critical point, the adiabatic condition will break down, and the system can excite topological defects in the final state.
-KZM predicts that the density of topological defects $n_d$ has a universal power law scaling with quench rate $\tau_Q$: $n_d=\tau_Q^{-d\nu/(z\nu+1)}$~\cite{Kibble1976}, where $d$ is the system dimension, and $\nu$ and $z$ are correlation length and dynamical critical exponents, respectively.
-Due to the fast development of technology in quantum simulations, KZM has been demonstrated experimentally in various synthetic quantum many-body systems~\cite{CHUANG1991, Monaco2006, Barankov2008, Navon2015, Ko2019, Keesling2019}.
+Thus, for a slow quench dynamics crossing a critical point, the adiabatic condition will break down, and the system can excite topological defects in the final state~\cite{Dziarmaga2006}.
+KZM predicts that the density of topological defects $n_d$ has a universal power-law scaling with respect to the quench rate $\tau_Q$: $n_d=\tau_Q^{-d\nu/(z\nu+1)}$~\cite{Kibble1976}, where $d$ is the spatial dimension, $\nu$ and $z$ are the correlation length and dynamical critical exponent, respectively.

-In addition to the topological defects or energy production, KZM can be used to predict other physical quantities~\cite{Polkovnikov2011}.
-It is shown that the diagonal entropy after a slow quantum quench crossing the critical point also satisfies Kibble-Zurek scaling~\cite{Grandi2010, Polkovnikov2011a, Mukherjee2008, Grandi2010a}.
-For the bipartite entanglement, von Neumann entropy is found to scale logarithmically with the quench rate, which is closely related to KZM~\cite{Cincio2007, Pollmann2010}.
-However, it is not clear the behaviors of multipartite entanglement relating to KZM in crossing the quantum critical point.
+In addition to the topological defects, KZM can also be used to predict other physical quantities~\cite{Polkovnikov2011}.
+It is shown that the diagonal entropy after a slow quantum quench crossing the critical point also satisfies the Kibble-Zurek scaling~\cite{Grandi2010, Polkovnikov2011a, Mukherjee2008, Grandi2010a}.
+For the bipartite entanglement, the von Neumann entropy is found to scale logarithmically with respect to the quench rate, which is closely related to KZM~\cite{Cincio2007, Pollmann2010}.

+The multipartite entanglement is more complicated, which has not been depicted uniquely and clearly.
+Here, the density of topological defects (e.g., domain walls) is a local observable, which generally relates to the short-range correlation function.
+Thus, topological defects cannot describe the long-range physics.
+In contrast, the multipartite entanglement is always a nonlocal observable.
+Therefore, one open question may arise: whether there exists a relation between multipartite entanglement and KZM in crossing a quantum critical point.